martinsbtp/STPP-Public-Transportation-Planning-tool/README.md

 The Google Maps API needs to be implemented to provide more search options.

 Google Maps does not include bus/subway integration results.

-A database search must include all line routes available in the system.
-We need to integrate the STPP application with the State of Pernmabuco cloud system.
+In future versions database search must include all line routes available in the system.
+We need to integrate the STPP application with the State of Pernmabuco's cloud system.

 The application works with sensitive data sent by the ombudsman's servers.
 These data are not available for investigation.
 On the other hand, all legislation can be consulted during beta tests.

+Content Management is avalilabe for changing texts in your user main main page only.
+In future versions, a complete content management will be implemented as well as a news feed.